1. The Bachelor

 The size of that paycheck, however, can vary pretty drastically from person to person.

-The book’s author Amy Kauffman wrote that it would be “incredibly rare for someone to make less than six figures,” nowadays.
+Kauffman wrote in her book that it would be “incredibly rare for someone to make less than six figures,” nowadays.

-Thankfully, the members of the Caribbean charter crew don’t live off their TV salaries alone.
+Thankfully, the cast and crew members of “Below Deck” don’t live off their TV salaries alone.

 The U.K. tabloid Mirror reviewed job postings on the site Crewfinders, estimating that regular deckhands on a yacht make between $40,000 to $52,000 per season, while Captain Lee could earn up to $210,000 a year.